-- Study units: The number of study units studied by postgraduate students at the university where the academic degree will be awarded to him for seventy percent of the number of requirements. - Graduation grade: The general grade when a student graduates from the master's degree will be based on his cumulative average in the academic courses only. - Graduation certificate: The student (Master's) is granted a graduation certificate in both languages (Arabic and English), prepared by the Deanship of Graduate Studies, bearing his full name, general grade, cumulative average, department, college, specialization, academic year, and the signatures of the Dean of Graduate Studies and the University President. - Rating weight: The weight of the rating is out of five, according to the following table:
+- Study units: The number of study units studied by postgraduate students at the university where the academic degree will be awarded to him for seventy percent of the number of requirements. - Graduation grade: The general grade when a student graduates from the master's degree will be based on his cumulative average in the academic courses only. - Graduation certificate: The student (Master's) is granted a graduation certificate in both languages (Arabic and English), prepared by the Deanship of Graduate Studies, bearing his full name, general grade, cumulative average, department, college, specialization, academic year, and the signatures of the Dean of Graduate Studies and the University President.

-Marks Estimated weight Grade Appreciation
+Score/Marks Estimated weight Symbol of Appreciation Appreciation

 95 to 100 5.00 A+ Excellent High

-90 to less than 95 4.75 A Excellent
+90 to less than 95 4.75 А Excellent

 85 to less than 90 4.50 B+ Very good high

 80 to less than 85 4.00 В Very good

 75 to less than 80 3.50 C+ Good high

 Less than 75 3.00 F Failed